cdpuk/givenergy-local/docs/controls.md

 ### Battery AC charge limit

+Two low-level entities control the AC charge limit:

-Use `number.battery_ac_charge_limit` to set the target battery percentage when charging from the grid.
+* `number.battery_ac_charge_limit` sets the target battery percentage when charging from the grid.
+* `switch.battery_ac_charge_limit` determines whether that percentage is actually respected or simply ignored.

+Odd behaviour can occur when the switch is left on while the limit is set to 100%, in particular the battery charge can be seen to "bounce" between 99% and 100%, charging and discharging between the two while AC charging is active.
+The GivEnergy app and portal automatically enable the limit when you configure a value below 100%, and disable the limit when you set the limit to 100%.
+The "Enable timed charging" service also automatically handles this for you.

 ### Battery Eco (a.k.a Dynamic) mode